 Overview

-Because ADR is instrumented at the application layer or just below at the operating system layer, deep insights into the attack are available whatever the runtime infrastructure–cloud, virtual machine, or bare-metal server.
+Because ADR operates just below the operating system layer, it can provide deep insights into attacks regardless of the runtime infrastructure–cloud, virtual machine, or bare-metal server.

 What challenges does ADR solve?